India's crude imports hit 5-month high in December on cheap Russian supply

 India, Asia's third-biggest economy, holds surplus refining capacity and exports refined fuels as well.

-(Reporting by Seher Dareen and Rahul Paswan in Bengaluru; editing by Jason Neely and Krishna Chandra Eluri)
+(Reporting by Seher Dareen and Rahul Paswan in Bengaluru; editing by Jason Neely, Krishna Chandra Eluri and Emelia Sithole-Matarise)

 ((Seher.Dareen@thomsonreuters.com; If within U.S. +1 646 223 8780;))